Veracruz Dry Forests Veracruz Dry Forests

 States: Mexico

-The Veracruz Dry Forest ecoregion is one of the few places left in the world where the critically endangered Mexican agouti can be found.
+The Veracruz Dry Forest ecoregion is one of the few places left in the world where the critically endangered Mexican agouti (Dasyprocta mexicana) can be found.
 This mid-sized rodent feeds on fig, hogplum, and breadnut from the trees in the ecoregion.
 Their gnawing sharp front teeth are used to open large seeds.
 Agoutis are extremely important community members in forest ecosystems: not only are they medium sized prey for many carnivore species, large and small, they also help shape the forest tree community both as seed predators and seed dispersers.
 As an ecosystem engineer, the abundance of this species has a significant effect on the composition of forest vegetation by their selective predation and dispersal of seeds.

 The region is in the coastal plain of central Veracruz, north of the Santa Martha and San Andrés volcanoes.
 The climate is tropical dry, receiving less than 1,000 mm of rainfall annually.
 These characteristics allowed for the development of a dry forest along the coast, near Veracruz city.
 In this forest a long dry season forces the plants to shed their leaves completely for several months.
 Dominant tree species include golden trumpet, Jamaican dogwood, elephant ear, and rosy trumpet.
 Cacti are common in these forests, and include species of Acanthocereus, Agave, and Nopalea.
 Some epiphytes (non-parasitic plant growing on another plant) and shrubs occur as well.